nebari-dev/nebari-docs/docs/docs/getting-started/deploy.md

 # Choosing a deployment platform

-Nebari can be deployed on a bare-metal server using HPC, on one of multiple major cloud providers, or on a pre-existing Kubernetes cluster.
+Nebari can be deployed on a bare-metal server using HPC, as well as on the major public cloud provider, or on a pre-existing Kubernetes cluster.
 Review the options below to determine which option best suits your needs.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';